-- I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. - I.D.1.a) Additional educational resources must be available for the neurotology program, including a temporal bone dissection laboratory and testing facilities for complete auditory and vestibular evaluation and cranial nerve monitoring.
-(Core) - I.D.1.b) The available volume and variety of cases must enable fellows to achieve competence in all key procedures.
-(Core) - I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)

-Background and Intent: Care of patients within a hospital or health system occurs continually through the day and night.
-Such care requires that fellows function at their peak abilities, which requires the work environment to provide them with the ability to meet their basic needs within proximity of their clinical responsibilities.
-Access to food and rest are examples of these basic needs, which must be met while fellows are working.
-Fellows should have access to refrigeration where food may be stored.
-Food should be available when fellows are required to be in the hospital overnight.
+I.D.1.e) Laboratories must perform or provide access to all tests required for the education of fellows.
+(Core) I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; ^(Core) continually their peak a ability to me Access to fo fellows are and Intent: Care of patients within a hospital or health system occurs through the day and night.
+Such care requires that fellows function at bilities, which requires the work environment to provide them with the eet their basic needs within proximity of their clinical responsibilities. bod and rest are examples of these basic needs, which must be met while working.
+Fellows should have access to refrigeration where food may be d should be available when fellows are required to be in the hospital overnight.
 Rest facilities are necessary, even when overnight call is not required, to accommodate the fatigued fellow.